Welcome to today's edition of the Rush 24-7 podcast.

 No, I wouldn't.

-Because North Carolina North Carolinians, they'd be acting in their self interest not to elect me before the to the Senate.
+Because North Carolinians, they would be acting in their self-interest not to elect me to the Senate.

 Because if I don't bring back billions of dollars to North Carolinians, it doesn't mean that North Carolinians will pay a lower federal income tax.